What's New!

 from Constantinople where they were developed as a form of elegant decoration which refrained

-from all references not only to animal life, but even to the vegetable world: the letters of the pope's name (JOHANNES) were used to decorate some "transennae" in what can be regarded as an anticipation
+from all references not only to animal life, but even to the vegetable world: the letters of the Pope's name (JOHANNES) were used to decorate some transennae in what can be regarded as a sort of Byzantine calligraphic art (for other examples of transenna see a basilica built by Justinian at

-for this page shows a detail of another "transenna" in S. Clemente.
+for this page shows a detail of another transenna at S. Clemente.

 During the VIIth century the Longobards slightly expanded their influence in Italy by conquering Genoa